kovidgoyal/kitty/docs/index.rst

 -------------------

 |kitty| is highly configurable, everything from keyboard shortcuts to
 painting frames-per-second.
+Press :sc:`edit_config_file` in kitty to open its fully commented sample config file in your text editor.
-For details and a sample :file:`kitty.conf`, see the :doc:`configuration docs <conf>`.
+For details see the :doc:`configuration docs <conf>`.

 Remote control